Core Web Vitals: Leverage These Metrics to Improve Your Site’s Performance

 Three Google tools to measure Core Web Vitals are:

 - PageSpeed Insights – reports Core Web Vitals data on mobile and desktop devices over the previous 28-day period.
-It also displays a speed test analysis to check your website’s loading time.
+It also displays a website speed test analysis to check your site’s loading time.
 To use this tool, go to the PageSpeed Insights site, enter a URL, and hit the Analyze button.

 - Lighthouse – is an open-source and automated tool for monitoring web performance.
 Lighthouse has several metrics that PageSpeed Insights does not have, like accessibility and SEO.
 Two methods to use this tool are installing the extension and right-clicking on a specific page you want to analyze -> Inspect -> Lighthouse.